The purpose of death

 To die is different from what any one supposed, and luckier.

-Every day, some 80,000 people die on Earth.
-In another 80 years, nearly everyone who's on Earth today will be gone.
+Every day, roughly 160,000 people die.
+That amounts to 60,000,000 people a year.
+In another 80 years, almost everyone on Earth today will be gone.
 It can happen at any time, to anybody.
-Are you ready if it happens today?
+Will you be ready when it happens to you?

-Most of us live in denial, as if death will never come.
+Most of us live in denial, as if death will never happen.
 But sooner or later, death comes to everybody.
-And with it come a number of urgent questions.
+And with it come a number of urgent questions: What happens after death?
 Is there life after death...or an afterlife?
-What's the point of life and death and how can we make sense of it all?
+How can I prepare for death and what's the point of it all?

-Most of us only begin to ask these questions towards the end, when the certainty of death can no longer be ignored.
-By that time, we may be caught by surprise and ill-equipped to deal with the situation at hand.
-A perfectly natural, and even beautiful stage of life may be overcast with fear and confusion.
+Most people postpone these questions until the end, when the certainty of death can no longer be ignored.
+By that time they may be caught by surprise, or simply unprepared for the situation at hand.
+Then a perfectly natural and beautiful stage of life is overshadowed with fear and confusion.

-Why wait 'til the end?
+Why wait until the end?
 Why not ask these questions now, while there's time to make a serious inquiry?
-We might discover something completely unexpected.
-What if our fear of death is unfounded?
-What if death is not an enemy, but an essential part of life?
+You might discover something wonderful and completely unexpected.
 What if, as Walt Whitman says, "to die is different from what anyone supposed, and luckier."?